 I travelled to Egypt in 2005 and lived and trained there for one year in Cairo with Raqia Hassan, Mahmoud Reda, Farida Fhamy, Mervat Mongi, Dua Salaam, Momo Kadous and Dr. Mo Gedawi.
-What an inspirational country!

-On returning to Cape Town I began teaching and started performing professionally in 2004, my first public performance was on top of a double decker sight seeing bus - (the ones that have had their roofs cut off).
+On returning to Cape Town I began teaching and started performing professionally in 2004.
+My first public performance was on top of a double decker sight seeing bus - (the ones that have had their roofs cut off).
 So with poor sound quality and a little over half a meter's width dance space on either side, a long strip of roof top and curves and stops and lurches...
 I completed my first gig, wind blown and ecstatic.

 My exploration into the abilities and expressions of the physical form also took me into the velvet drapes of Madame Zingara's, Theatre of Dreams where I performed as an aerial acrobat and to Vaudeville, Cape Town where I performed as a Burlesque artist and aerial burlesque performer.